-You will also need to make sure that you have a robust dispatch system to ensure all deliveries are fulfilled in time and to the right customer.
-A delivery system like Tookan makes it easy and efficient for you to track, manage, and coordinate your delivery fleet in real-time!
+You will also need to ensure a robust dispatch system to ensure all deliveries are fulfilled in time and to the right customer.
+A delivery management system like Tookan makes it easy and efficient for you to track, manage, and coordinate your delivery fleet in real-time!

 It’s pivotal to find a source that is reliable and trustworthy to acquire your marijuana stock.
 You will find many dealers in the market who trade the plant without the licenses and permits.
-It would help if you stayed clear of any illegal cannabis suppliers.
+It will help if you stay clear of any illegal cannabis suppliers.

-It won’t be an issue if you’re already running a legal dispensary, of course.
-However, if you are planning to launch your marketplace, you can either –
+If you are planning to launch your cannabis marketplace, you can either –

 - Tie up with a dispensary and handle their online deliveries.

 - Find a legal wholesaler who can source your inventory for your stock.

 Although complicated and time-consuming, you can even consider starting your farm if you want to.